gvanem/wsock-trace/README.md

       http://www.viksoe.dk/code/wepmetering.htm

    4. Optionally load [Wireshark's](https://www.wireshark.org) `libwireshark.dll` to dissect
-      transport and application protocols.
+      transport and application protocols. <br>
       Do it for selected processes only.

    5. Deny certain applications to use `AF_INET6` protocols (return `-1` on `socket(AF_INET6,...)`.